Expert Witness Testimony and Cognitive Bias Mitigation

 The UK Forensic Science Regulator's guidance on cognitive bias (2015 and updated 2020) describes information management protocols that align with sequential unmasking principles.
 The Regulator requires accredited forensic science providers to document their approach to bias management, including information management procedures and verification protocols.
 ISO 17025 does not mandate sequential unmasking specifically, but its requirements for method validation and personnel competence create conditions under which accredited laboratories must at least address the bias question.

-Defence cross-examination of forensic document examiners follows recognisable patterns that have developed through decades of adversarial practice in the US, UK, and Indian courts.
-Understanding these patterns helps the examiner prepare reports and testimony that can withstand them.
+Defence cross-examination of forensic document examiners follows recognisable patterns developed through decades of adversarial practice in US, UK, and Indian courts.

 The first pattern attacks qualifications and training: Is the examiner a member of a professional organisation such as ASQDE or ABFDE?
 How many examinations have they conducted?
 Have they been tested through blind proficiency studies?
 Has their testimony previously been criticised by a court?
 For examiners at CFSL or state FSLs in India, questions about the accreditation status of their laboratory and the proficiency testing they have undergone are increasingly common in the upper courts.